 Ofatumumab can have long lasting effects on your body.
 You may also need frequent medical tests while you are using ofatumumab and for a short time after you stop using this medication.

 If you have hepatitis B you may develop liver symptoms after you stop taking this medication, even months after stopping.
 Your doctor may want to check your liver function for several months after you stop using ofatumumab.

 Call your doctor for instructions if you miss an appointment for your ofatumumab injection.

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 What should I avoid while receiving ofatumumab?

-Do not receive a "live" vaccine while you are being treated with ofatumumab.
-The live vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), oral polio, chickenpox (varicella), BCG (Bacillus Calmette and Guérin), and nasal flu vaccine.
+Do not receive a "live" vaccine while using ofatumumab.
+The vaccine may not work as well during this time, and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.